-Disability pension (social insurance): A pension is paid for a Group I disability (total disability requiring constant attendance), a Group II disability (total disability), or a Group III disability (partial disability), with at least one to 15 years of covered employment, depending on the insured's age when the disability began.
+Disability pension (social insurance): Must be assessed with a Group I disability (total disability requiring constant attendance), a Group II disability (total disability), or a Group III disability (partial disability), with at least one to 15 years of covered employment, depending on the insured's age when the disability began.

-Partial pension: Paid if the insured has a Group I or Group II disability but does not meet the coverage requirements for a full disability pension.
+Partial pension: The insured has a Group I or Group II disability but does not qualify for a full disability pension.
 There is no partial pension for Group III.